quoll/mulgara/README.md

 available to the project.

-IV.
-Running a Mulgara Server
+# Running a Mulgara Server
 ============================

 The Mulgara server is currently run from a shell script under Linux or a batch